How To Get the Highest Price For Your Used Car

 I don't know how many times people have tried to sell their cars without even cleaning them and expect to get the best price for their used car.
 A lot of these cars smell like open ashtrays or worse- greasy seats and steering wheel, dusty and dirty exterior... you may be used to your own dirt, but your prospective buyer isn't.
 And if you are selling your car to a dealer, the less money he has to invest to make it ready for sale (like detailing) the more he can offer you.
 Be smart about this - would you want to test drive somebody else's dirty car?
 Make it all clean and shiny, and the engine, too.

-Make your prospective buyer want to just hand over the cash without haggling.
+Make your car, truck or SUV so attractive that your prospective buyer will want to just hand over the cash without haggling.
 That's the absolute first thing you need to do to get the highest price for your used car.

 A car with good rubber will sell a lot faster and for more money than a car with worn out, unsafe tires.
 It's always a good idea to keep tires inflated to recommended pressure.
 Look for any unusual wear like any bulges on the tires that indicate they should be immediately replaced.
 If your tire tread is unevenly worn down, replace the whole tire even if there is plenty of tread left on most of the tire.
 Also have the wheel alignment checked on your car.
 These are problems that often cause uneven tread wear.
 Obviously, if your used car is showing balding tires, get them replaced with new ones.
 Few used car accessories command a higher price or helped me sell my used car fast like great tires.